loopbackio/loopback-next/docs/site/migration/auth/migration-auth-access-control-example.md

 ?
 Please select the relation type belongsTo
 ?
 Please select source model Project
 ?
 Please select target model User
 ?
+What is the name of ID property of the source model? id ?
+What is the type of the source model primary key? number ?
+What is the name of ID property of the target model? id ?
+What is the type of the target model primary key? number ?
 Foreign key name to define on the source model ownerId ?
 Relation name owner
 ?
 Allow Project queries to include data from related User instances?
 Yes